airsoftnorge/TECP/README.md

 Have physical points of interest that can be captured and have them reflect which teams hold which points on their TAK EUD.
 Make the programming as easy to modify as possible, to enable new ideas to quickly be implemented.

+# Features and anti-features

-Anti-feature: At no point do you have to use your phone to interact with this.
+At no point do you have to use your phone to interact with this.
 No QR-codes, no minigames within the game.
+Paper-map gang can have their fun.

 Implementation with [meshtastic](https://meshtastic.org/) to reduce cost of each unit.

+Open source so you can take it and make something cooler if so desired.

 Everything here is preconfigured or made for [ASN-TAK](https://airsoftnorge.com/tak), if you intend to use it elsewhere you might need to make adjustments.